 The Public Trustee's Role

 The Public Trustee, by law, serves as the neutral, intermediate party between the lender and the borrower to assure that each party can exercise its legal rights in a foreclosure action.
 The Public Trustee is not an attorney and cannot provide legal advice to any parties involved in the foreclosure action.

-A foreclosure conducted by the Public Trustee's Office is authorized by a deed of trust containing a power of sale (right to sell property at public auction in the event of default).
-The procedure for conducting the foreclosure is set by Colorado Revised Statutes, Title 38, Article 37 and 38.
+The procedure for conducting the foreclosure is set by Colorado Revised Statutes, Title 38, Articles 37 and 38.